florist-notes/aicore_s/notes/ai_workstation/essence_of_computation.md

 <img src="img/net/viz.png">
 <br />

-highlighting some of the features I use :
+highlighting some of the features I used in lab :

 <img src="img/net/4-min.jpg" height=500px><a> </a><img src="img/net/5-min.jpg" height=500px><a> </a><img src="img/net/6-min.jpg" height=500px><a> </a> <img src="img/net/7-min.jpg" height=500px>
 <br />